jobrouter/php-rest-client/docs/usage.rst

    }

 #.
 Lines 5-8: With the :php:`request()` method we'll send a request to the
-   JobRouter installation.
+   JobRouter® installation.
 In this example, the method is ``GET`` as we want to retrieve data.
 The second parameter is the resource to the Jobdata module with the GUID of the table.
 The :php:`$response` is an object which implements the `Psr\\Http\\Message\\ResponseInterface <https://www.php-fig.org/psr/psr-7/#33-psrhttpmessageresponseinterface>`_